orlovskyalex/mean-socket-messenger/README.md

 ## Features

 * You have to sign up to use this messenger.
 Note that your passwords are never stored in raw but get encrypted with [crypto sha-512]
-* After that you receive a token that lives 7 days
+* Your access token lives 7 days

 ## Todo

 - [x] Implement signing in
-- [ ] Automatically delete a token after it got expired
+- [x] Automatically delete a token after it got expired
 - [ ] Finish these feature and todo lists

 ## To run the project